madankc71/Image-Classification-Marvel-Heroes/README.md

 The dataset was created from 18,000 google images which has approximately similar amount of each 20 characters.

-The data cleansing was done by removing the multi-face images using MTCNN.
+The data cleansing was done by removing the multi-face images using MTCNN in google collab.

 The accuracy of the CNN model is 71%.